Chilli Apple Jelly

 • 4-5 small chillies (heat to suit you)

-Add the rough chopped apples to a large saucepan (skins, cores and all) along with the sliced chillies, lemon and 1 ltr of water.
-Bring this to a boil then simmer until the apples fully soften.
+Start by roughly chopping the apples, leaving the skins and cores in place.
+Add them to a large saucepan with the sliced chillies, lemon zest and juice, and 1 litre of water.
+Bring everything to a lively boil, then reduce the heat and let it simmer until the apples are completely soft.

 FREE-RANGING FOODIE